odpi/egeria/open-metadata-conformance-suite/docs/performance-workbench/profiles/relationship-search/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Entity Search Profile
+# Relationship Search Profile

-The performance of programmatically searching for existing entity instances.
+The performance of programmatically searching for existing relationship instances.

 ## Description

-The Open Metadata Repository Services (OMRS) interface for a metadata repository defines optional methods for searching for entity instances.
+The Open Metadata Repository Services (OMRS) interface for a metadata repository defines optional methods for searching for relationship instances.
 These methods are called:

-- `findEntities` - arbitrarily complex combinations of search criteria including ranges, nested conditions, etc
+- `findRelationships` - arbitrarily complex combinations of search criteria including ranges, nested conditions, etc
-- `findEntitiesByProperty` - searches for entity instances based on specific properties with specific values
+- `findRelationshipsByProperty` - searches for relationship instances based on specific properties with specific values
-- `findEntitiesByPropertyValue` - searches for entity instances based on text that matches any textual property
+- `findRelationshipsByPropertyValue` - searches for relationship instances based on text that matches any textual property

-This profile begins by interrogating the technology under test in its entirety, to discover every existing entity instance of every type known to Egeria.
+This profile begins by interrogating the technology under test in its entirety, to discover every existing relationship instance of every type known to Egeria.
 The total count of these is tallied to report later under the Environment profile.
 In this way, even for repositories that do not support write operations, we can still calculate some metrics about read performance (including search) while being able to understand that information in light of the volumes of